Borderline personality disorder (BPD)

 - offer you a follow-up appointment.

 The care plan should include a crisis plan that you can follow.
-Your crisis plan is written by you and your mental health team.
+Your crisis plan should be written by you and someone from the service.
 It should include:

 - what triggers might lead to a mental health crisis,